-**5/10 mins resting in the same pan to cool off.
-The heat in the same pan will gradually make the syrup thickens and turn it into jam!
+**Let the jam rest in the same pan to cool off.
+The heat in the same pan will gradually make the syrup thicken and turn it into the right consistency of jam!

 If you fancy, a no bits jam, cut the strawberries into tiny pieces and crush them with your fingers.
-Or, else, after you finish making the syrup, crush using a hand blender.
-Do not attempt to crush the strawberries with a blender before making the jam because that will dull the beautiful red shade of the jam.
+Or, else, crush with a back of a potato masher and send the pulp through a sieve to avoid any bits.
+Do not attempt to crush the strawberries with a blender before making the jam because that will dull the beautiful red shade.

-Before you start, place a metal spoon in the freezer.
-After rapid boiling and let the syrup rest for 5/10 mins drop a little syrup on the chilled spoon and check if it stays wobbly like jelly on the spoon or drips down.
+Before you start, place a metal spoon/plate in the freezer.
+After the boiling process is over, drop a little blob of syrup on the chilled spoon/plate and check if it stays wobbly like jelly on the spoon or drips down.
 If it doesn’t drip down, voila! the consistency of your jam is perfect!